Phaeotremella: Microscopic characters

 Phaeotremella species produce hyphae that are typically (but not always) clamped and have haustorial cells from which hyphal filaments seek out and penetrate the hyphae of the host.
 The basidia are "tremelloid" (globose to ellipsoid and vertically or diagonally septate), giving rise to long, sinuous sterigmata or epibasidia on which the basidiospores are produced.
 These spores are smooth, globose to ellipsoid, and germinate by hyphal tube or by yeast cells.
 Conidiophores are often present, producing conidiospores that are similar to yeast cells.

 Habitat and distribution

-Species are parasitic on members of the corticioid fungi, specifically species of Aleurodiscus and Stereum.
+Most species are parasitic on members of the corticioid fungi, specifically species of Aleurodiscus and Stereum, with one species on the ascomycetous genus Lophodermium.
 Those on Aleurodiscus, including Phaeotremella mycophaga, parasitize the fruit bodies of their hosts; those on Stereum, such as Phaeotremella foliacea, P. frondosa, and P. fimbriata, parasitize the host mycelium within the wood.

 As a group, Phaeotremella species occur worldwide, though individual species may have a more restricted distribution.